North Turramurra

 What is the weighted average housing cost based on tenure mix in the suburb of North Turramurra?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,382.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,382.
 This accounts for outright owners paying no housing costs, mortgage holders paying $3,629/month, and renters paying $3,291/month.

 How affordable is housing in the suburb of North Turramurra relative to local incomes?